-Our volunteers participate in distribution, warehouse logistic, activities for children and construction of various gathering points for the refugees.
-Working as a volunteer demand many hours of working both inside and outside the camps.
+Our volunteers participate in distribution, warehouse duties and in organising activities for the residents in and around different camps.
+Volunteers work long hours, both inside and outside of the camps.
 When volunteering, you are expected to contribute in a positive manner and accept different kind of tasks that are given to you by our local coordinators.
-We are completely dependent on volunteer assistance, and all volunteers must fully commit to the team they have been assigned with.
+We are completely dependent on volunteer assistance, and all volunteers must fully commit to the team they have been assigned to.

 Mother and Baby Space

 This place is established to give mothers a private and intimate time with their babies.
 Here, they can take care of their children, change diapers, bathe their babies, get support and interact with other mothers, and enjoy a cup of tea or coffee.
 No men are allowed inside.

 We use the Community Centre to host a range of activities.
 A Drop in the Ocean built the Community Centre in 2016, and it has become an active meeting space in the heart of the Skaramangas refugee camp.
 A lot of our activities are held here, the language lessons are particularly popular.
 Our community centre has three rooms available for different activities which are designed to make a positive impact on the residents of the camp.
 We cooperate closely with the residents to come up with new ideas.
 At the moment, we offer the following: